Show All Answers

 You can also submit a service request online at https://my.vdot.virginia.gov/, or call the central service center at 1-800-FOR-ROAD (367-7623).

-If the ditch is not along the roadway, then the county would maintain it (if it is in an easement dedicated to York County).
-If it is off the roadway and in a county easement, please call Department of Public Works at 757-890-3752 and we will have the stormwater engineers investigate the issue.
+If the ditch is not along the roadway, or if it is outside the VDOT ROW, then the county would maintain it (if it is in an easement dedicated to York County).
+If it is off the roadway and in a county easement, please call Department of Public Works at 757-890-3702 and we will have the stormwater engineers investigate the issue.
 You can also put in a service request on our website here.

 Some easements are dedicated to Homeowners Associations (HOA’s) and would be their responsibility to fix.

-If that doesn't work or you're still not sure, go to the Public Works Service Request link and put in your service request.
+If that doesn’t work or you’re still not sure, go to the Customer Service Request Portal and put in your service request.
 You will be provided a work order request number.

 On the County’s website go to Property Information Lookup and type in your street name.
 It will list the flood zones on the information for your property and the different elevations for the AE Zone.
 If you go to maps and then view Interactive Map it will show your property.
 On the left column check Buildings and Flood Zone (under Environmental) and it will show the flood zone with relation to your house.